swbs-co/nginx-proxy/docs/README.md

 ## SSL Support

-SSL is supported using single host, wildcard and SNI certificates using naming conventions for certificates or optionally specifying a cert name (for SNI) as an environment variable.
+SSL is supported using single host, wildcard and SAN certificates using naming conventions for certificates or optionally [specifying a cert name as an environment variable](#san-certificates).

 To enable SSL: